aplteam/MarkAPL/MarkAPL.md

 ##### Paragraphs and special attributes

-Naturally a paragraph that runs over several lines in the markdown must define any special attributes at the very end of the last line of the paragraph rather than the end of the first line.
+Naturally a paragraph that runs over several lines in the Markdown must define any special attributes at the very end of the paragraph rather than the end of the first line.

+It is recommended that special attributes are defined on the last line of a paragraph, standing on their own.
+However, they will be recognized when put at the end of the last line without standing on their own.

 Note that there is a chance for content being mistaken as a special attribute, but this chance is very small indeed.
 If that happens just escape the curlies with a backslash character: